 Courses required for admission to veterinary school may be re-taken and averaged into the cumulative GPA with the original grade received.
 Applicants must earn a C- or better in all required coursework or the class must be repeated.
 For more information on NCSU CVM’s policies, please visit the CVM admissions website found here

 All required prerequisite coursework must be completed with a letter grade of C- or better, so these courses may not be taken as pass/fail.
 In regard to electives and all other non-required coursework, it is recommended that the pass/fail grading option be avoided as much as possible as GPA is a very important part of the application.
+Due to COVID-19, the AAVMC updated their Veterinary Medical School Admissions Policies, and individual school policies on pass/fail coursework during Spring 2020 can be found here.

 The amount of extracurricular activities and jobs that a student can sufficiently handle is dependent on the individual.
 A good way to ensure that you do not overwhelm yourself is to not over-commit to jobs and extracurricular activities early on.
 First, take a semester to assess how well you are able to manage classes alone, and then slowly add jobs or extracurricular activities based on your schedule and class workload.
 Remember that your classes and health as a student come first, so try to find a balance that works for you!